Adithyan19/Baldness__Predictor/README.md

 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# [Baldness_Detector] 🎯
+#### Baldness_Predictor 🎯

 ## Basic Details
-### Team Name: [Thenga]
+### Team Name: Thenga

 ### Team Members
-- Team Lead: [Adithyan M C] - [TKM College of Engineering]
+- Team Lead: Adithyan M C - TKM College of Engineering
-- Member 2: [Noah John Puthayathu] - [TKM College of Engineering]
+- Member 2: Noah John Puthayathu - TKM College of Engineering

 ### Project Description
-[Baldness Predictor is a Streamlit web app powered by a CNN model that analyzes front-facing headshots to predict baldness.
-Upload a photo to see what the AI thinks — hair today, gone tomorrow?]
+Baldness Predictor is a Streamlit web app powered by a CNN model that analyzes front-facing headshots to predict baldness.
+Upload a photo to see what the AI thinks — hair today, gone tomorrow?

 ### The Problem (that doesn't exist)
-[People live in denial about their hairline.
-Mirrors lie, friends sugarcoat — but deep down, everyone fears the forehead creep.]
+People live in denial about their hairline.
+Mirrors lie, friends sugarcoat — but deep down, everyone fears the forehead creep.

 ### The Solution (that nobody asked for)
-[People live in denial about their hairline.
-Mirrors lie, friends sugarcoat — but deep down, everyone fears the forehead creep.]
+We trained a neural network to stare at your scalp and spill the truth.
+Upload a photo, and our AI judge delivers a no-nonsense verdict — emoji included.
+Baldness?
+Detected.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used: Python]
+- Languages used: Python
-- [Frameworks used: TensorFlow, Keras, Streamlit]
+- Frameworks used: TensorFlow, Keras, Streamlit
-- [Libraries used: NumPy, Pillow (PIL), OS]
+- Libraries used: NumPy, Pillow (PIL), OS
-- [Tools used: Streamlit CLI, Virtual Environment (venv)]
+- Tools used: Streamlit CLI, Virtual Environment (venv)

-For Hardware:
-- [List main components]
-- [List specifications]
-- [List tools required]

 ### Implementation
 For Software:

 # Installation
 git clone <your_repo_url>
 cd Baldness_Predictor